How to enable hardware virtualization in UEFI (BIOS) on Windows 11

 Windows 11 WinRE UEFI option

-• To enable virtualization on UEFI/BIOS, open Settings > System > Recovery, click on “Restart now,” then go to Troubleshoot > Advanced options, click on “UEFI Firmware Settings,” and click on “Restart.”
+• To enable virtualization on Windows 11, open Settings > System > Recovery, click on “Restart now,” then open Troubleshoot > Advanced options, click on “UEFI Firmware Settings,” and click on “Restart.”
 In the UEFI settings, turn on virtualization.

-• Another way to enable virtualization is booting into the UEFI/BIOS directly and turning on virtualization from the firmware settings.
+• Another way to enable virtualization is by booting directly into the UEFI/BIOS and turning on virtualization from the firmware settings.

 On Windows 11, you can enable virtualization in the UEFI (BIOS) in at least two ways, and in this guide, I’ll show you how.
-Virtualization is a technology support that comes built into most processors from Intel and AMD, which allows your computer to run different operating systems alongside Windows 11, such as Android, Linux distributions, or another version of Windows through features like Windows Subsystem for Android (WSA), Windows Subsystem for Linux (WSL), or using a traditional virtual machine.
+Virtualization is a technology support built into most processors, such as those from Intel and AMD.
+The technology allows your computer to run different operating systems alongside Windows 11, such as Android, Linux distributions, or another version of Windows through features like Windows Subsystem for Android (WSA), Windows Subsystem for Linux (WSL), or using a traditional virtual machine.

-Although nowadays laptops and desktop computers usually come with the virtualization feature enabled by default in the Unified Extensible Firmware Interface (UEFI), sometimes, you may have to enable the feature manually.
-If this is the case, Windows 11 lets you turn on virtualization in at least two ways through the Settings app or by accessing the firmware from boot directly.
+Laptops and desktop computers usually have the virtualization feature enabled by default in the Unified Extensible Firmware Interface (UEFI), but sometimes, you may have to enable the feature manually.
+If this is the case, Windows 11 allows you to turn on virtualization in at least two ways, including through the Settings app or directly accessing the firmware from boot.

 To enable virtualization on AMD or Intel UEFI (BIOS) through the Windows Recovery Environment (WinRE), use these steps: